What to Do If Your Car Gets Repossessed: Essential Steps and Rights

 How Long Until Your Car Gets Repossessed?

 - Repossession can happen after one missed payment.
-Lenders can legally repo your vehicle days after you’ve missed your first payment.
+Lenders can legally repossess your vehicle days after you’ve missed your first payment.
 In most cases, lenders will allow borrowers to pay before taking action.

 -